MEET THE PEOPLE – WHO ARE THE PEOPLE BEHIND THE MEXICAN FOOD SCENE IN LONDON PART II

-They go to crazy levels to get speciality products that are not in the catalogue but are requested by clients.
+They work really hard to get speciality products that are not in the catalogue but are requested by clients.
 As was the case with obtaining ‘Hoja Santa’ for Thomasina Miers or ‘Baby Corn’ and ‘Guajes’ for Enrique Olvera’s Supper Club during Wahaca’s Day Of The Dead extravaganza for example.
 They bring products straight from the producers in Mexico, this means the team go up the mountains in Oaxaca to small producers in Jalisco to get very special ingredients.

 Luis & team plans are to continue to be the leading Mexican food products supplier in London and the rest of the UK.
-Expansion and branching to other much needed great Mexican products is definitely on the future.
+Expansion and branching to other much needed great Mexican products are definitely in the future.
 Stay tuned!

 - The most difficult items to get from Mexico are Pasilla de Oaxaca and Chilhuacle peppers.
 They are both rare chillies that are mostly unknown even in Mexico.
-Also the corn flour because is made specially for us.
+Also, the cornflour because is made especially for us.

-- Most of the corn flour found in Mexico has added ingredients and sadly, some of its corn has been genetically modified.
-By having the corn flour made for us we guarantee that the ingredients are only corn and lime traces that remain from the nixtamalizado process.
-We also guarantee that the corn we use is GMO free.
+- Most of the cornflour found in Mexico has added ingredients and sadly, some of its corn has been genetically modified.
+By having the cornflour made for us we guarantee that the ingredients are only corn and lime traces that remain from the nixtamalization process.
+We also guarantee that the corn we use is GMO-free.